SoftwareAG/c8y-docs/content/concepts/applications-bundle/extensible-device-registration.md

 The extended device registration provides the following advantages:

-- **Extensibility of the device registration wizard**
-<br>You can easily add own forms to the device registration wizard in the device management UI.
+- **Extensibility of the device registration wizard**: You can easily add own forms to the device registration wizard in the device management UI.
 The values to be entered in the user-specified forms can be freely customized by the device integration developers.

-- **Support for bulk registration using custom CSV**
-<br>You can customize the bulk registration and hence implement support for CSV files of a different format.
+- **Support for bulk registration using custom CSV**: You can customize the bulk registration and hence implement support for CSV files of a different format.

-- **No UI code changes required**
-<br>You do not need to write UI Angular code.
+- **No UI code changes required**: You do not need to write UI Angular code.
 This keeps the amount of integration work as little as possible.
 The device integration developer only needs to subscribe a microservice that provides an own wizard, and the wizard shows up automatically.

 ### Extension enabling